Aspherical lens vs. spherical lens: which is better?

 How do spherical lenses work?

 A spherical lens refers to the lens profile.
 This particular type of lens has a single curve that runs across the entire lens.
 These lenses are, therefore, also called singlets.
 The focal part of the lens is, therefore, dependent on the distance from the center area of the lens.
 This can lead to optical distortions.
-Figure 2 shows how the incoming rays in a spherical lens focus the different rays to a different point on the optical axis and, thus, the cause of distortion.

 What are the differences between aspherical and spherical lenses?